intel/chainer/README.md

-# Chainer Backend for Intel Architecture
+# Intel® Optimization for Chainer*

-A Chainer module providing numpy like API and DNN acceleration using MKL-DNN.
+Chainer Backend for Intel Architecture, a Chainer module providing numpy like API and DNN acceleration using MKL-DNN.

 ## Requirements

-This preview version is tested on Ubuntu 16.04 and OS X.
+This preview version is tested on Ubuntu 16.04, Centos 7.4 and OS X.

 Minimum requirements:
 - cmake 3.0.0+